Latest News from the Underworld

 048

-Fixed point in
+Fixed Point in

-a vacuum
+a Vacuum

 I don’t remember much about the abduction itself.
 One minute I was at the bus stop and the next, in a forest clearing, on a different continent.
 The bit in between is hard to describe.
 Something about volumes of darkness, glutinous silence, liquid surfaces.
 I did notice though, in the days afterwards, my annoying cough had gone, and the back pain caused by years of labouring work had eased considerably.
 I haven’t felt a moment’s sorrow since the day I was taken.
 There’s been no anger, no concern, and I sleep just fine, dreaming all night of nothing at all.